zackproser/argon-portfolio/posts/terminal-velocity-overview.md

 ![Zachary Proser's custom developer workflow](/my-custom-development-setup.png)

-If you'd like to view my setup in action, you can view [my YouTube channel](https://youtube.com/@zackproser).
+If you're interested in developer productivity and tooling and you want to watch me hack on open source using my complete setup, be sure to check out my [my YouTube channel](https://youtube.com/@zackproser).

-In this blog post, I'm going to show you exactly what I type in my terminal, and exactly how I navigate my filesystem and work on projects, using high fidelity demos and screen grabs, such as this one:
+In this blog post, I'm going to show you exactly what I type in my terminal, and exactly how I navigate my filesystem and work on projects, using high fidelity demos:

 ![tmux is your friend](/tmux-flow.gif)